djepar/CoursGenInfo/web-dev/Meta/MetaReact2/reactNotes2.md

 ### The file input type
 "There are some specific form inputs that are always uncontrolled, like the file input tag."

-## Creating a Form component in React
+## Create a Controlled Form Component
-Tasks :
-- Create a controlled component in React
-- Use local state and the onChange event
-- Avoid the default behavior of the submit event
-- Disable the submit button
+"The two props to add when creating a controlled range are : `value` and `onChange`.
+The `value` prop is used to hook the local state up and `onChange` prop is used to receive the changes and update the state accordingly"